 More Voiced Consonants

 There are also voiced consonants that do not have unvoiced counterparts.
 These sounds are listed in the chart below.

 |[n]||Made with the blade of the tongue on the back of the upper teeth with /a/, /e/, and /o/, behind the ridge of the mouth with /i/ (like in news), and behind the teeth with /u/ (like in noon).|

 |[m]||Pronounced by bringing the two lips together just as in English.|

 Its pronunciation varies drastically.
 It is typically pronounced as a flap, which is only seen in American English as the "t" in many words such as "water."
 At the beginning of a word, it sounds almost like /d/.
 Sometimes it's pronounced as a trill or like /l/.

 |[y]||Pronounced the same in English by bringing the tongue up to the hard palate.
 This means it is a palatal consonant.|

 |[w]||Its pronunciation is very similar to the Japanese /u/.
 Rather than protruding your lips, you compress them.
 It is only used with the vowels /a/ and /o/, but its use with /o/ won't even become important until later on in your studies.|

 The differences in pronunciation detailed above make Japanese sound significantly different from English.
-Many sounds tend to be closer to the teeth, which is the case for [n] and [r], and movement of the tongue and parts of the mouth are more limited in range.
+Many sounds tend to be closer to the teeth, which is the case for [n] and [r], and movement of the tongue is more limited.
 To practice pronouncing these consonants, try saying the following words out loud.

 Palatal consonants are made by the body of the tongue touching against the hard palate of the mouth.
 In Japanese, these consonants are usually limited to the vowels /a/, /u/, and /o/, and they're all created with the help of the consonant /y/.
 First, we'll look at those palatal consonants shown below in the chart.

 |Consonant||C + /a/||C + /u/||C + /o/|